ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 automation or established administrative conventions for repositories within WG organizations, such as:

+   - Creating a new repository for an individual draft (at the discretion of the WG chair);

    - Creating a new repository for an already-adopted working group draft;

    - Migrating an existing document repository into the WG organization; and